Bamum

 - Notable Figures

-- Sultan Ibrahim Njoya is a notable figure, known for creating the Bamum script and promoting education and cultural preservation.
+- Sultan Ibrahim Njoya is a prominent figure, known for his leadership and cultural innovations.

 - Cultural Innovations

-- The development of the Bamum script is a significant cultural innovation, facilitating literacy and cultural documentation.
+- The Bamum script is a significant cultural innovation, reflecting a commitment to literacy and cultural identity.

 - Literary Works